eileenthg/resin-meter/README.md

 Data obtained with the help of [genshin.py](https://github.com/thesadru/genshin.py) by thesadru.

 # How to install
-If you haven't install Rainmeter yet, go [here](https://www.rainmeter.net/).
+If you haven't install Rainmeter yet, go [here](https://www.rainmeter.net/) and install it.

 Download the latest rmskin [here](https://github.com/eileenthg/resin-meter/releases/), and run it.